youngd24/ThinClient/Wyse/7000/README.md

  In theory you could dual boot Linux and Windows using either ones boot manager.
 Add in another 1-2TB SATA drive and you'd have some interesting options for this.

- I wanted to be able to boot Windows 10 on mine for lab test work but don't want to dual boot due to the small 32GB MLC flash installed.
-Ideally I'd be able to install Windows 10 onto a separate UB key that I could insert when I want to boot Windows.
+ I wanted to be able to boot Windows 10 on mine for lab test work I far prefer Linux, but don't want to dual boot due to the small 32GB MLC flash installed.
+Ideally I wanted to be able to install Windows 10 onto a separate UB key that I could insert when I want to boot Windows.
 I attempted this but the Windows installer was unable to see the USB key to install on to.
 I don't know the Windows installer well enough to say.

  Next up will be to try to create a portable Windows 10 installation on a USB key that can, at least in theory, do what I want.